 If You Do Not Provide a Signature at Your ASC Appointment

-If an attorney, accredited representative, preparer or interpreter helped you complete or prepare an application, petition, or request that requires you to provide biometrics, he or she should have already reviewed the “Acknowledgment of Appointment at USCIS Application Support Center” paragraph with you and made sure that you understood what would be required when you appeared for your ASC appointment.
+If an attorney, accredited representative, preparer, or interpreter helped you complete or prepare an application, petition, or request that requires you to provide biometrics, they should have already reviewed the “Acknowledgment of Appointment at USCIS Application Support Center” paragraph with you and made sure that you understood what would be required when you appeared for your ASC appointment.

 If you choose not to sign the attestation during your ASC appointment, we will deny your application, petition, or request.
-A signature is a part of the biometrics collection for certain applications, petitions, or requests.
 If you choose not to provide a signature, we cannot collect your biometrics and, as a result, cannot complete the required background and security checks.

-If you do not understand the attestation that appears on the screen at your appointment, you may ask us to reschedule your biometrics appointment.
-Please note, however, that rescheduling your biometrics appointment may result in delays in processing your application, petition, or request.
+If you do not understand the attestation that appears on the screen at your appointment, you may ask us to reschedule your biometrics appointment; however, this may delay the processing of your application, petition, or request.

 We will not refund the biometric services fee if you do not provide the required biometrics.
-You may make an InfoPass appointment if you need additional information about the ASC process.
+You may call the USCIS Contact Center if you need any additional information about the ASC process.

 - Valid photo identification (such as your Green Card, passport, or driver’s license)

 We recommend that you print or save a copy of your completed application, petition, or request for your records.
 We also recommend that you review this copy before you come to your ASC appointment.
 We cannot provide you with a copy at your appointment.